deanrobertcook/Understanding-Android/README.md

 I also hope to eventuall expand to other topics beyond just the build and support tools, like somethings hardware/firmware related, as well as all things software, although I find the documentation already available tends to be better for that, plus my experience is still limited!

+Please see the wiki for the real stuff.